Recent from talks

 Pipilotti Rist

 Rist's work is known for its multi-sensory qualities, with overlapping projected imagery that is highly saturated with color, paired with sound components that are part of a larger environment with spaces for viewers to rest or lounge.
 Rist's work often transforms the architecture or environment of a white cube gallery into a more tactile, auditory and visual experience.
+Her works are held by many important art collections worldwide.

-Pipilotti Rist was born in the Rhine Valley of Switzerland.
-Her father was a physician and her mother a teacher.
-She started going by "Pipilotti", a combination of her childhood nickname "Lotti" and her childhood hero, Astrid Lindgren's character Pippi Longstocking, in 1982.
+Rist started going by "Pipilotti", a combination of her childhood nickname "Lotti" and her childhood hero, Astrid Lindgren's character Pippi Longstocking, in 1982.
+According to Rist, the choice of name was an expression of her enthusiasm for the literary character, who stands for unconventionality, wildness, cheerfulness and imagination.
 Prior to studying art and film, Rist studied theoretical physics in Vienna for one semester.

 From 1982 to 1986 Rist studied commercial art, illustration, and photography at the University of Applied Arts Vienna in Vienna.
 She later studied video at the Basel School of Design, Switzerland.
 From 1988 through 1994, she was member of the music band and performance group Les Reines Prochaines.
-In 1997, her work was first featured in the Venice Biennial, where she was awarded the Premio 2000 Prize.
-From 2002 to 2003, she was invited by Professor Paul McCarthy to teach at UCLA as a visiting faculty member.
+In 1997, her work was featured for the second time in the Venice Biennial, where she was awarded the Premio 2000 Prize.
+From 2002 to 2003, she was invited by Paul McCarthy to teach at UCLA as a visiting faculty member.
 From summer 2012 through to summer 2013, Rist spent a sabbatical in Somerset.